 About Endoscopic Carpal Tunnel Syndrome

 What’s happening?
 CTS occurs when the median nerve is compressed because of swelling within the carpal tunnel.
-This swelling within the tunnel is often due to an increased amount of tissue surrounding the tendons, however there are several conditions which can also increase the swelling and subsequent pressure within the carpal tunnel.
+This swelling within the tunnel can cause wrist pain and is often due to an increased amount of tissue surrounding the tendons, however there are several conditions which can also increase the swelling and subsequent pressure within the carpal tunnel.
 This increased pressure not only decreases the function of the nerve, it often decreases the amount of blood flow supplied through the median nerve, which can lead to permanent nerve injury.
 How important is this?
 The median nerve provides sensation to part of the thumb, index, middle finger, and the ring finger.
 It also gives power to the muscles in the forearm and hand, which allow the hand to grasp.
-When this nerve becomes compressed or pinched, then numbness, tingling, and pain of the affected fingers may occur and radiate into the forearm.
+When this median nerve becomes compressed or pinched, then numbness, tingling, and pain of the affected fingers may occur and radiate into the forearm.

 For more information, visit WebMD.com.